GSA/automate.fedramp.gov/content/engagement/_index.md

     activerenderdepth: 2
     inactiverenderdepth: 1
 ---
-# Engage with FedRAMP
+# Engage Us

-FedRAMP has multiple ways for you to engage with its portfolio of automation efforts and collaborate with the team.
+You can engage FedRAMP and its automation initiatives in multiple ways.

-- You can participate in [pilots](https://www.fedramp.gov/fedramp-pilots/), like the [Digital Authorization Pilot](https://www.fedramp.gov/digital-authorization-package-pilot/), to use tools, data, and documentation from FedRAMP's automation portfolio, evaluate them, and to provide feedback or make changes.
+- You can participate in [pilots](https://www.fedramp.gov/fedramp-pilots/), like the [Digital Authorization Pilot](https://www.fedramp.gov/digital-authorization-package-pilot/).
+You will use the FedRAMP Automation Team's tools, data, and documentation, evaluate them, and provide feedback.
-- You can attend our [meetings](./meetings/) to receive briefings from FedRAMP or ask questions about the automation portfolio and related initiatives.
+- You can attend FedRAMP Automation Team [meetings](./meetings/).
+You can provide feedback or directly propose changes.
-- You can provide feedback, propose changes, or make changes via GitHub or email.
+- You can provide feedback, propose changes, or propose changes via GitHub or email.
 See [the contact page](../contact/) for more information.